Do Car Accident Cases Go to Court? Legal Process Explained

 When Settlement Negotiations Break Down

 Settlement negotiations can stall for various reasons.
-If the insurance company offers inadequate compensation for your medical bills, lost wages, and pain and suffering, your attorney may recommend filing a lawsuit.
+If settlement discussions do not resolve disagreements over medical expenses, lost income, or other claimed damages, an attorney may recommend discussing whether litigation is appropriate.
 The Bureau of Justice Statistics tracks civil trial outcomes and shows that plaintiff win rates vary significantly by case type and jurisdiction.
 Similarly, disputes over who caused the accident or disagreements about injury severity can lead to court proceedings.

 Court Process: What Happens When Cases Go to Trial